Jersey RFC 'still need homegrown talent'

 Felton came through the academy ranks at Jersey but as the club have risen up the leagues, the number of players born away from the island has grown.

-"I don't us fielding an 'all-foreign' side," Felton told BBC Radio Jersey.
+"I don't see us fielding an 'all-foreign' side," said Felton.

 "The talent here will grow and the quality of the players they bring in will drive the standard up higher."